chlo06/DevDocumentation/README.md

-# DevDocumentation
+                                         **DevDocumentation**

-Documentation about dev langages
+Documentation about dev langages with definition and vocabulary.